terra10/codefest_firebase/02-Firestore/README.md

 ## 01 Simple live data

+- Navigate to the firebase console, database section.
+And lets setup FireStore.
+  - When prompted for security rules, set it open access for development.
+Obviously this will change later.
 - Add some data to your database.
 You can do this by hand and make your own or use the premade mock data [here](../utils)
 - Use the imported firestore modules set up in [01-Setup](../01-Setup)
   - In app.component.ts add the required imports to the top of the file